 A virtual server in the cloud that emulates computer hardware and allow you to create, configure, and customize to suit your computing needs.

-A cloud computing model that provides customers a complete platform—hardware, software, and infrastructure—for developing, running, and managing applications without maintaining the infrastructure
+A cloud computing model that provides customers a complete platform for developing, running, and managing applications without maintaining the infrastructure.

 A type of cloud computing that delivers similar advantages to public cloud, including scalability and self-service, but through a proprietary architecture dedicated to a single organization.